myles-lewis/glmmSeq/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a resubmission
+* This is a resubmission to fix broken links in documetation
-* Mainly bug fixes
-* Switched github host site